-1. 73 to 80 academic quarter hours in the Common Courses listed on pages 41-42, except the physical education activity courses.
+1. 73 to 80 academic quarter hours in the Common Courses listed on pages 45-46, except the physical education activity courses.
 H.P.E.
 80, 81, and 83 will be substituted for the six hours of physical education activity courses required in the common program.
+Education 150g,h will be substituted for Education 150b,c of the common program for all physical education majors.